jschaf/mccc/battle/hammelburg.md

 to their death in the river below.
 With no way forward, Baum began the precarious task of withdrawing an armored formation under fire.
 Baum returned to Langenprozelten and started north to find another crossing .
-Fortune returned to Baum as a wayward propaganda team from Seventh Army bumped into the column.
+Fortune soon returned to Baum as a wayward propaganda team from Seventh Army bumped into the column.
 Baum enlisted their help, and after a few broadcasts, 200 Germans from the Gemünden defense promptly surrendered.
-After the propaganda team departed towards friendly lines, the convoy's lead tank knocked a German rider off his motorcycles. [@Green1994HammelburgRaid, 17]  After a brief tactical questioning, Baum's interpreter, PFC Sotoloff discerned that the soldier was a paratrooper and deserter from the Eastern front returning to see his wife and newborn baby.
+After the propaganda team departed towards friendly lines, the convoy's lead tank knocked a German rider off his motorcycles. [@Green1994HammelburgRaid, 17]  After a brief tactical questioning, Baum's interpreter, PFC Sotoloff discerned that the soldier was a paratrooper and deserter from the Eastern front, returning to see his wife and newborn baby.
 Baum took the time to draw his knife before gently asking the paratrooper the location of the next bridge.
 The paratrooper quickly told of a bridge at Burgsinn